hbp-unibi/cinder/README.md

 # Cinder – A hyper-fast single spiking neuron simulator

 Cinder is a highly modular spiking neuron simulator written in C++.
-In contrast to network simulators, it is optimised for simulating a single neuron at a time, allowing to analyse their behaviour, e.g. under changing parameters or varying input.
-In contrast to other simulation tools, adding a new membrane or synapse model is mainly a matter of writing down its differential equation in C++.
+In contrast to network simulators, it is optimised for simulating single neurons, allowing to analyse their behaviour, e.g. under changing parameters or varying input.
+Cinder is designed for expandability.
+Adding new membrane or synapse models is mainly a matter of writing down their differential equation in C++.

 [![Build Status](https://travis-ci.org/hbp-sanncs/cinder.svg?branch=master)](https://travis-ci.org/hbp-sanncs/cinder)